|On Saturday, we had lunch at Morgan’s Seafood Restaurant in Cayman Island with new friends Susan and Blair.|

 |My lunch, mussels, and clams in a butter wine sauce.
 Delicious.|

-In January 2013, on our first cruise, we transited through the Panama Canal, one of Tom’s lifelong dreams.
-I had no idea how much this experience would mean to me as well and I loved every moment.
+In January 2013, we transited through the Panama Canal on our first cruise, one of Tom’s lifelong dreams.
+I had no idea how much this experience would mean to me, and I loved every moment.

 We accept today’s overcast sky and fog as one more reality of traveling the world.
-We have no control over the weather and we aren’t going to let us disappoint us.
+We have no control over the weather, and we aren’t going to let us disappoint.
 We’re both still excited to be here.

 |Tom’s club sandwich was a real treat for him.|